zeek/zeek/doc/quickstart/index.rst

 the variable's value may not change at run-time, but whose initial value can be modified via the ``redef`` operator at parse-time.

-So let's continue on our path to modify the behavior for the two SSL and SSH notices.
+Let's continue on our path to modify the behavior for the two SSL and SSH notices.
 Looking at :doc:`/scripts/base/frameworks/notice/main.bro`, we see that it advertises: